tasdir/AutoRaspberryPieCar/README.md

 - Adjust HSV thresholds for your environment

 ### For Neural Network Training:
-- Collect diverse training data (various lighting, curves)
+- Collect diverse training data (various lighting, curves) - Here I only used small dataset, which might not be good for in real world implications.
 - Use data augmentation (flip images for left/right balance)
 - Train for more epochs if underfitting
 - Reduce learning rate if training is unstable